genderdoog/doppelganger/README.md

 ## Features
 - Fully responsive design which adapts to any screen size.
-- Dedicated mobile view designed for a nicer browsing experience on pocket sized devices.
+- Dedicated mobile view designed for a optimised browsing experience on pocket sized devices.
 - Custom cursor and context menu faithfully recreated to match the original source material.

 ## Viewing the website